inclusive-design/adaptive-palette/docs/TelegraphicMessageTranslation.md

 already on screen when it arrives, the new label is dropped: it was worked out from the message as it stood before the held edit, so it no longer fits either answer.

+## Bliss sentence rows

+Each sentence choice is drawn as a row of Bliss symbols, each labelled with the English words it covers, so a user who reads Bliss rather than English can choose between the candidates.
+The row carries the English itself; the sentence is not repeated below it. `showBlissSentence` in `config.json` turns the row off, leaving the plain English sentence.

+The row is `aria-hidden`, so the button's accessible name comes from its `aria-label`: the plain English sentence, unchanged by any of this.

+The row is built on the client with no extra model call.
+How a sentence is parsed, split into spans and looked up in the Bliss vocabulary is described in [Bliss Sentences](devDoc/BlissSentences.md).

 ## Response Parsing

 The model response is split into lines.
 Blank lines are ignored, and leading list markers such as